veebch/fob/README.md

 # Fobbed

-Scan your Swiss(?) covid certificate QR code.
+- Scan your Swiss(?) covid certificate QR code.

-It will produce a long string.
+- It will produce a long string.
 Put the string  (It starts with HC1:) into the file config.yaml

-Run this code
+- Run this code

-It will generate a 200x200 bmp image file that you can now copy to the keyfob using 'APPNAME'
+- It will generate a 200x200 bmp image file (called certificateqr.bmp) that you can now copy to the keyfob using 'APPNAME'